ginasekhar/ginasekhar.github.io/_posts/2020-02-16-an_ounce_of_performance_is_worth_a_pound_of_promise_-_mae_west.markdown

 ---
 layout: post
-title:      "An ounce of performance is worth a pound of promise - Mae West"
+title:      "An ounce of performance is worth a pound of promises - Mae West"
 date:       2020-02-16 10:27:18 -0500
 permalink:  an_ounce_of_performance_is_worth_a_pound_of_promise_-_mae_west
 ---